-- How to handle things when a birth parent shows up for a meeting with their child high or stoned?
+- How should adoptive or foster parents handle things when a birth parent shows up for a meeting with their child high or stoned?

-- How to handle things when birth parents who are addicted fail to show up for meetings with adoptive family and child?
+- How should adoptive or foster parents handle things when birth parents who are addicted fail to show up for meetings with adoptive family and child?

-- Suggestions for ways to maintain the spirit of openness even if you feel the need to reduce contact?
+- How can adoptive or foster parents maintain the spirit of openness even if you feel the need to reduce contact?

-- Issues in foster care for foster parents working with birth parents who are addicted.
+- What are specific issues for foster parents working with birth parents who are addicted?

-- Explaining drug addiction of birth parents to children.
-When?
-How?
+- How should adoptive or foster parents explain drug addiction of birth parents to children.